-Having an eCommerce app and not tracking down things is not gonna help improve your online business.
-Google provides Firebase Analytics which helps you monitor and take necessary actions to grow your online business.
+Having an eCommerce app and not tracking down things is not going to help improve your online business.
+Google provides Firebase Analytics for eCommerce which helps you monitor and take necessary actions to grow your online business.

 Google Analytics provides a dashboard where you can view the details about the app users and more Inside the dashboard you get a described overview of the app user.